digital-blueprint/greenlight-app/src/README.md

 ## Activities

+### Shared Attributes

+These attributes are available for all activities listed here:

+- `ticket-types`: object: maps ticket types to the region filter used for rules, only "full" and "partial" as types are allowed.

+#### ticket-types

+The greenlight app has two modes of operation:

+1) One single rule set is used.
+Valid tickets show their photo in color.
+Only the `"ET"` region in the rule set is used.
+Select this mode by not specifying a `ticket-types` attribute.

+2) Two rule sets are used, with one being a subset of the other one.

+`ticket-types='{"full": "ET-LV", "partial": "ET"}'`

+Tickets that are valid according to the "full" rule set show their photo in color.
+Tickets that are only valid according to the "partial" rule set are shown in "grayscale" instead.
+The values of the object passed via the attribute are the regions used for filtering the respective rule sets.

 ### dbp-acquire-3g-ticket

 Note that you will need a Keycloak server along with a client id for the domain you are running this html on.